pdjr-signalk/pdjr-skplugin-switchlogic/README.md

 section of the Signal K documentation may provide helpful orientation.

-__signalk-switchlogic__ processes a collection of user-defined rules each of which computes the result of an input boolean expression and outputs the result to a Signal K path using a mechanism which is defined in each rule.
+__signalk-switchlogic__ processes a collection of user-defined rules each of which consists of an *input expression* and an *output target*.

-Operands in input expressions are values drawn from Signal K paths in either the "notification...." or "electrical.switches...." trees.
+An *input expression* is a boolean expression whose operands are the values of Signal K paths in either the "notification...." or "electrical.switches...." trees.
-Output mechanisms include writing values into the same Signal K trees or issuing a switch bank operating command over a specified control channel so that a proxy-application can implement the required update.

-Control channel output is particularly useful since applications inside and outside of Signal K can listen to the control channel for relevant commands and take appropriate action.
-For example, the
-[signalk-switchbank](https://github.com/preeve9534/signalk-switchbank#readme)
-plugin accepts commands on a control channel and issues PGN 127502 Switch Bank Update messages to operate remote relays on the NMEA bus.
-In a similar way, the [signalk-devantech](https://github.com/preeve9534/signalk-devantech#readme) plugin can be used to operate usb and ethernet relay modules from the manufacturer Devantech.
+An *output target* specifies both a Signal K path which should be updated with the value of *input expression* and a mechanism through which the update should be performed.

+The update mechanisms can be either the direct update of a path in the Signal K data store or the issuing of a *command* to a proxy application which will *inter-alia* will be responsible for updating the path specified by *output target*.
+Commands are issued over a *control channel* which can be either a Signal K notification path or an IPC socket and hence a proxy application can be either another Signal K plugin or an application outside of Signal K.

+Two plugins which will directly accept *command*s from __signalk-switchlogic__ are [signalk-switchbank](https://github.com/preeve9534/signalk-switchbank#readme) which translates *command*s into equivalent PGN 127502 Switch Bank Update messages and so operates remote NMEA 2000 relay modules and [signalk-devantech](https://github.com/preeve9534/signalk-devantech#readme) which similarly operates relay modules connected by USB and ethernet.

 ## System requirements